dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1952 — POLIO VACCINE FORMULATED BY JONAS EDWARD SALK. <br>
+\>SCAFFOLDING: IMMUNITY ENGINEERING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We choose to fight disease not with fear, but with knowledge and courage.” <br>
+// “Every cured child is a note in the symphony of human resilience.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1950 — FREQUENCY RECEIVED BY MOTHER TERESA. <br>
 \>SCAFFOLDING: COMPASSION ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>